-1. Housing Regeneration is the Regeneration Programme on the Hayes town Centre and Avondale Road estates.
-The council is in a development agreement for all phases of the development expected to last for 7 years, with an estimated value of £126,144k.
-The first contractual phase commenced in December 2022 and has £30,526k remaining as at 31st March 2023.
+- 1 Housing Regeneration is the Regeneration Programme on the Hayes town Centre and Avondale Road estates.
+The council is in contract for all phases of the development expected to last for 7 years.
+The first phase for £32,342k commenced in December 2022. - 2 Schools expansions contractual commitments have increased in 2022-23 due to the commencement of the planned SEND expansions programme - 3 New West Drayton Leisure Centre is a major construction project budgeted at £37m for which main contract was tendered and awarded in 2021-22